stefan-beuchert/HandGestureRecognizer/README.md

 **Something worth noting**: We defined a gesture for us not necessarily as a movement but something that can also be a pose you do with your hand, essentially.
 This is why for this project, our aim was not to track and recognize hand movements where the time component is an important factor, but to recognize hand signs and to correctly classify those.
-Therefore, we're looking at frames individually instead of factoring in the time and several frames at once.
+Therefore, we are looking at frames individually instead of factoring in the time and several frames at once.

 ## <a name="theory"></a>2.
 Theory
 Recognizing hand gestures is a classic computer vision use case and can be used to tackle many different problems, all of which can be categorized under the topic "human-machine interaction" or HMI.
 Using visual input to interact with machines in a harsh environment (underwater or in loud areas) where voice or physical inputs are not possible or just using gestures to trigger a camera are potential use cases where gesture recognition can be applied.